 The basis of the city was initially a Rhombille tiling (2D).
 By drawing randomly placed doors and windows on each hexagon, the illusion of a 3D city is created.

-To add more detail; the roof type (flat or pitched), extra floors and the orientation of each house are chosen randomly.
-Personally, I am amazed how these minimal graphic ingredients can convey such a sense of complexity, order and space.
+To add more detail, the roof type (flat or pitched), extra floors, and the orientation of each house are chosen randomly.
+I am amazed at how these minimal graphic ingredients convey such a sense of complexity, order, and space.